metauni/metauni.github.io/posts/instructions/instructions.md

 It is worth reading Veriff's [privacy policy](https://www.veriff.com/privacy-policy).

 > A human will be involved if the automated verification tool (the Robot) is not able to reach a decision on its own.
 This may occur, when the picture is blurry or the Robot runs into some other difficulty in analysing the verification session..
 In the case of fully automated decision-making, where the decision has a significant effect on you, we will be transparent about such processing.

-## 6. Troubleshooting

-* If you have trouble connecting to Roblox (and you have clicked Retry a few times) you might have to turn off your VPN.
-* You may have problems using Firefox on the Roblox site.
-* If your mouse gets locked try zooming all the way in with `I` and then out with `O`.
-* When drawing on the whiteboards you might want to turn off the in-game chat by clicking on its icon (next to the Roblox icon in the top left).
-* If you're having connectivity issues (which often manifest as Roblox voice chat not working) make sure bandwidth heavy applications like Dropbox are disabled.

 ## 7. VR